-- iii.
-If Contractor is under investigation by DHCS or any other state, local or federal law enforcement agency for fraud or abuse, DHCS may temporarily suspend the Contractor from the DMC program, pursuant to W&I Code.
-Section 14043.36(a).
-Information about Contractor's administrative sanction status is confidential until such time as the action is either completed or resolved.
-The DHCS may also issue a Payment Suspension to Contractor pursuant to W&I Code, Section 14107.11 and Code of Federal Regulations, Title 42, section 455.23.
-DHCS will authorize BHRS to withhold payments from the DMC Contractor during the time a Payment Suspension is in effect. - 15.
-Compliance with HIPAA, Confidentiality Laws, and PHI Security - a.
+- 16. Compliance with HIPAA, Confidentiality Laws, and PHI Security - a.
 Contractor must implement administrative, physical, and technical safeguards that reasonably and appropriately protect the confidentiality, integrity, and availability of Protected Health Information (PHI), including electronic PHI that it creates, receives, maintains, uses or transmits, in compliance with 45 C.F.R and to prevent use or disclosure of PHI other than as provided for by this Agreement.
 Contractor shall implement reasonable and appropriate policies and procedures to comply with the standards.
-Contractor is required to report any security incident or breach of confidential PHI to BHRS Quality Management within twenty-four (24) hours. - b.
-Contractor will develop and maintain a written Privacy and Security Program that includes administrative, technical and physical safeguards appropriate to the size and complexity of the Contractor's operations and the nature and scope of its activities. - i.
-On an annual basis, Contractor shall require all staff accessing client PHI or PI to sign a confidentiality statement that includes, as a minimum, General Use, Security and Privacy Safeguards, Unacceptable Use, and Enforcement Policies.
+Contractor is required to report any security incident or breach of confidential PHI to BHRS Quality Management within twenty-four (24) hours.

+- b.
+Contractor will develop and maintain a written Privacy and Security Program that includes administrative, technical and physical safeguards appropriate to the size and complexity of the Contractor's operations and the nature and scope of its activities. - On an annual basis, Contractor shall require all staff accessing client PHI or PI to sign a confidentiality statement that includes, as a minimum, General Use, Security and Privacy Safeguards, Unacceptable Use, and Enforcement Policies. - c.
-- c.
 Contractor shall install and actively use comprehensive antivirus software on all workstations, laptops and other systems that process and/or store PHI or PI.
 The antivirus software solution must have automatic updates scheduled at least daily. - d.
 All workstations, laptops and other systems that process and/or store PHI or PI shall have critical security patches applied, with system reboot if necessary.
 Contractor shall document the patch management process which determines installation timeframe based on risk assessment and vendor recommendations.
 At a maximum, all applicable patches must be installed within thirty (30) days of vendor release.
 Applications and systems that cannot be patched within this timeframe due to significant operational reasons must have compensatory controls implemented to minimize risk until the patches can be installed.
 Applications and systems that cannot be patched must have compensatory controls implemented to minimize risk, where possible. - e.
 Contractor agrees to comply with the provisions of 42 C.F.R.
-Part 2 as described below if records contain or contract possesses any PHI covered under 42 C.F.R Part 2: - i.
-Acknowledge that in receiving, storing, processing, or otherwise using any information from BHRS about the clients in the program, it is fully bound by the provisions of the federal regulations governing Confidentiality of Behavioral Health and Recovery Services Patient Records, 42 C.F.R.
-Part 2; - ii.
+Part 2 as described below if records contain or contract possesses any PHI covered under 42 C.F.R Part 2: - Acknowledge that in receiving, storing, processing, or otherwise using any information from BHRS about the clients in the program, it is fully bound by the provisions of the federal regulations governing Confidentiality of f.
+Confidentiality Training

+Behavioral Health and Recovery Services Patient Records, 42 C.F.R.
+Part 2;

+- ii.
 Undertake to resist in judicial proceedings any effort to obtain access to information pertaining to clients otherwise than as expressly provided for in the federal confidentiality regulations, 42 C.F.R.
 Part 2; and - iii.
-Agree to use appropriate safeguards to prevent the unauthorized use or disclosure of the protected information. - f.
-Confidentiality Training
+Agree to use appropriate safeguards to prevent the unauthorized use or disclosure of the protected information.

 Contractor is required to conduct, complete and maintain record of annual confidentiality training by all staff serving or accessing PHI of BHRS clients.
 Contractor may utilize BHRS Confidentiality trainings located at http://smchealth.org/bhrs/providers/ontrain.

-16. Other Required Training
+17. Other Required Training